Approximate k-NN Graph Construction: a Generic Online Approach: Experiments

-Comparing the result presented in Fig.~\ref{fig:sprecall}(a) to the one presented in Fig.~\ref{fig:sprecall}(b), the high scalability is observed on SIFT data by the proposed approaches.
-As seen in the figure, the size of reference set has been increased by one magnitude, while the time cost only increases from \textit{0.201}ms (per query) to \textit{0.307}ms (per query), when the search quality is maintained on \textit{0.9} level.
+Compared the result presented in Fig.~\ref{fig:sprecall}(a) to the one presented in Fig.~\ref{fig:sprecall}(b), the high scalability is observed on SIFT data by the proposed approach.
+As seen in the figure, the size of reference set has been increased by one magnitude, while the time cost only increases from \textit{0.21}ms (per query) to \textit{0.32}ms (per query), when the search quality is maintained on \textit{0.9} level.
 Similar high scalability is also observed on deep features \textit{i.e.}, YFCC1M (Fig.~\ref{fig:sprecall}(d)).
-This is good news given the deep features have been widely adopted in different applications nowadays.
-In contrast, such kind of high speed-up is not achievable on NUSW, GloVe1M and Rand1M, although the dimensionality of GloVe1M and Rand1M is lower than that of SIFT1M and YFCC1M.
-It is clear to see the speed-up that graph-based approaches could achieve is partly related to the intrinsic data dimension~\cite{weidong,cvpr16:ben}.
-When the intrinsic data dimension is low, with the guidance of a \textit{k}-NN graph, the hill-climbing search is actually undertaken on the subspaces where most of the data samples are embedded.
+This is good news given the deep features have been widely adopted in various applications nowadays.
+In contrast, such kind of high speed-up is not achievable on NUSW, GloVe1M and GIST1M.
+It is clear to see that the efficiency of graph-based approaches is partly related to the intrinsic data dimension~\cite{weidong,cvpr16:ben}.
+When the intrinsic data dimension is low, with the guidance of a \textit{k}-NN graph or a relative \textit{k}-NN graph, the hill-climbing search is actually undertaken on the subspaces where most of the data samples are embedded.
 Due to the low dimensionality of these subspaces, the search complexity is lower than it seemingly is.
-Fig.~\ref{fig:subspace} illustrates this phenomenon.
 This is one of the major reasons that the graph-based approaches exhibit superior performance over other type of approaches.